 Summary: The Two Sources of Morality and Religion

-Published in 1932, The Two Sources of Morality and Religion is Bergson's last work.
-It is here that he develops his distinction between closed and open societies, and where we find themes such as the call of the hero, which is opposed to the obligation of closed morality.
-He develops an original conception of mysticism.
+Published in 1932, The Two Sources of Morality and Religion is Bergson's final work.
+In this book, he develops his distinction between closed and open societies and explores themes such as the call of the hero, which stands in opposition to the obligation of closed morality.
+He also presents an original conception of mysticism.

-Our oldest memory is obligation, as well as prohibition: The memory of forbidden fruit is what is oldest in the memory of each of us, as in that of humanity
+Our earliest memory is that of obligation, as well as prohibition: The memory of forbidden fruit is the oldest in the memory of each of us, just as it is in that of humanity

 1.

-We obeyed because they were our parents or our masters, but beyond that, society.
+We obeyed because they were our parents or our masters, but beyond them, society itself.

-This society appears as a huge organism whose parts, whose organs have mutual relationships, subject to a discipline so that the whole works well.
+This society appears as a huge organism whose parts, or organs, are interconnected, subject to a discipline that ensures the proper functioning of the whole.

-However, this analogy has its limits: society differs from an organism, because in an organism the relationships are necessary and never change, whereas they change in society because of human freedom.
+However, this analogy has its limits: society differs from an organism, for in an organism, relationships are necessary and unchanging, whereas in society, they evolve due to human freedom.

-In society habit plays the same role as necessity in the works of nature
+In society, habit plays the same role as necessity in the workings of nature

-2. The sum of these habits, which reinforce each other, is duty, or moral law.
+2. The sum of these habits, which reinforce one another, constitutes duty, or the moral law.

-A common mistake is to confuse the moral law with a natural law.
+A common mistake is to conflate the moral law with a natural law.

-Duty comes from society, but is not imposed on the individual from outside, because part of the individual's self is the social self.
-It is society that has integrated itself into the individual's self.
-This social self is opposed to the intimate self or deep self which represents what the individual has that is unique, singular and inexpressible, and which may be another source of morality, which Bergson will examine later.
+Duty originates in society but is not imposed on the individual from without, for part of the individual's self is the social self.
+Society has integrated itself into the individual’s self.
+This social self stands in opposition to the intimate or deep self, which represents what is unique, singular, and inexpressible in the individual, and which may be another source of morality—one that Bergson will examine later.

-For now, Bergson focuses on the social self, one of the two sources of moral obligation: Cultivating this social self is the essence of our obligation to society
+For now, Bergson focuses on the social self, one of the two sources of moral obligation: Cultivating this social self is the essence of our duty to society

 3.

 It would be wrong to believe that we can live without a social self.
-No man can isolate himself from society completely.
-Bergson takes in the Two Sources of Morality and Religion the example of Robinson Crusoe, who remains in contact with society through the objects he has saved from shipwreck and because he draws energy from the society to which he remains ideally attached
+No one can completely isolate themselves from society.
+In the Two Sources of Morality and Religion, Bergson takes the example of Robinson Crusoe, who remains in contact with society through the objects he salvages from the shipwreck and because he draws strength from the society to which he remains ideally attached

 4.

-We do our duty most often not by conscious and voluntary choice, but by allowing ourselves to be carried along by habit:
+We most often perform our duty not by conscious and voluntary choice but by allowing ourselves to be carried along by habit:

 We make no effort.
-A road has been laid out for us by society; we find it open before us and follow it.
-Duty, thus understood, is almost always fulfilled automatically 5.
+A path has been laid out for us by society; we find it open before us and follow it.
+Duty, understood in this way, is almost always fulfilled automatically 5.

-How is it, then, that acting out of duty appears to be a difficult thing, requiring an effort on our part?
-Because there are rare cases that are out of the ordinary, and where we have to make a difficult choice.
-These are the ones we remember (because we do not pay attention to what we do automatically).
+How is it, then, that acting out of duty appears to be difficult and to require effort on our part?
+Because there are rare, exceptional cases in which we must make a difficult choice.
+These are the ones we remember—since we do not pay attention to what we do automatically.

-Habit, more than reason, is therefore an origin of morality.
-We do not act morally because it would be more rational to do so, but because we are in the habit of doing so.
-Reason does not oblige: You might as well believe that it is the steering wheel that makes the machine go round
+Habit, more than reason, is therefore a source of morality.
+We do not act morally because it would be more rational to do so, but because we are accustomed to doing so.
+Reason does not compel: One might as well believe that it is the steering wheel that makes the machine move

 6.